microct-ana-unibe-ch/microvasculature-manuscript/content/submission/01_Revision1/answer.to.reviewers.md

 > I think that is a whole other thing which doesn't need to be mentioned in the introduction.
 > If the authors want to bring it up in the discussion, that sounds great, but it's distracting here.
 > I think the content of these two paragraphs should be combined and edited to be more concise about what is currently in use and what the common problems are.

-We refer to the Nunez paper [@doi:10.1038/s41598-017-13632-5] since they also address the drawbacks of existing contrast-agent-instillation based imaging methods and not because they use phase contrast-enhanced tomography in their study.

 > What does an ideal product/formulation look like?

-We don't think there exists an ideal product for *all* imaging experiments.
-We also do not think that is feasible for us to suggest such an ideal product.
-Many of the properties of µAngiofil are close to the ideal formulation for the shown use cases.

 > Introduction - p.
 2 - lines 4 to 5 - I know why metal implants - especially large ones - are an issue with microCT scanning (i.e. beam hardening and imaging artifacts), but as written I don't think the average reader will.
 > Please add a sentence or two explaining what these issues are and why they occur.

-We [expanded the paragraph](https://github.com/microct-ana-unibe-ch/microvasculature-manuscript/commit/7905d2aa6be18baec3de21df78027bb2528e8f02) with a description of which artefacts can occur and how.
+We [expanded the paragraph](https://github.com/microct-ana-unibe-ch/microvasculature-manuscript/commit/7905d2aa6be18baec3de21df78027bb2528e8f02) with a description of which artifacts can occur and how.

 > Introduction - p.
 2 line 9 to 11 - I am not an expert at other imaging modalities, but I find it hard to believe that microCT is the *only* approach for imaging implants in bone.
 > Please add an explanation for this assertion or better frame it's relative importance to other options like MRI (e.g. "MicroCT is the best….
 Because….").

-As you state correctly, micrCT imaging is not the *only* approach to image implants in bones.
+As you state correctly, microCT imaging is not the *only* approach to image implants in bones.
 But it is the only approach to do it *non-desctructively*, in three dimensions and at the desired resolution, as we state in the text and is stated in the linked reference [@doi:10.1111/cpr.12578].
 As you also state correctly MRI imaging can be used to visualize implants in bones, but does not offer the resolution needed to assess micro-vasculature in proximity of the implants.
-As far as we know, magnetic resonance imaing does *not* offer a voxel resolution below 100 μm, which is rather easily obtained with microCT imaging.
+As far as we know, magnetic resonance imaging does *not* offer a voxel resolution below 100 μm, which is rather easily obtained with microCT imaging.

 > Introduction & Methods/Results - There is a lot of text in the Methods/Results that seems like it would be better suited in the Introduction.